Formed in 1981, glam metal band Mötley Crüe has been rocking the stage for over four epic decades.

 Shortly after leaving Mötley Crüe, Corabi launched the rock band Union with former Kiss member Bruce Kulick.
 He also featured as a guitarist on Brides of Destruction's 2004 album Here Come the Brides.

-The rocker joined The Dead Daisies in 2015, performing with the band until 2019 and featuring on three albums.
-He rejoined the group last year to embark on a 10-year anniversary tour.
+The rocker joined The Dead Daisies in 2015, performing with the band until 2019.
+He rejoined the group in 2023 to embark on a 10-year anniversary tour and most recently featured on the band's 2025 album Lookin' For Trouble.

-Outside of music, Corabi released his memoir, Horseshoes and Hand Grenades, in 2022.
-According to various online sources, he's amassed a cool $1 million (£790k) fortune.
+Outside of music, Corabi released his memoir titled Horseshoes and Hand Grenades in 2022.
+His estimated net worth stands at a cool $1 million (£750k).

 The newest Mötley Crüe member, John 5 (whose real name is John Lowery), joined the band as a guitarist in 2022 after Mick Mars stopped touring due to health problems.